 Carpal Tunnel Syndrome anatomy has several components that can directly affect the development of Carpal Tunnel Syndrome.
-Learning about each of them can help you determine what the source of your injury is and what you can best do to assist your body in healing.
+Learning about each of them can help you determine what the source of your injury is and what you can best do to heal as quickly as possible.

 At the front of the shoulder, the brachial plexus divides forming the three separate nerves: median, ulnar and radial.
 From that point on, the median nerve is considered a separate entity in the anatomy of the arm.